Skip to product information

 Main technical specifications

-▸ Welding process: manual arc welding with coated electrodes
+▸ Process: manual arc welding with coated electrodes

 ▸ Power supply: 230 V ~ 50 Hz